Team-Education-Futures-Lab/Agression_Trainer/transcription/README.md

 POST /transcription/finalise/{session_id}
     ▼
 TranscriptionService.finalise()
-    │  acquire flush_lock
-    │  snapshot + clear buffer
+    │  prepend overlap_pcm to remaining buffer
-    │  silence check → skip pool if silent, emit empty final │  pool.transcribe(pcm, language=entry.language, initial_prompt=last_text)
-    │  → TranscriptSegment
+    │  pool.transcribe(pcm, language=entry.language)
+    │  filter duplicates via emitted_until
     ▼
 Transcript message (is_final=True) → WebSocket → ClipSession resolves
 ```

-Each rolling window covers a clean, non-overlapping segment of audio. `ClipSession` on the App side concatenates all received transcript text — partial and final — into a single running string.
+Each rolling window is deduped using `emitted_until` so the App container never receives the same word twice, even though the overlap region is present in both the current and the previous dispatch. `ClipSession` on the App side concatenates all received transcript text — partial and final — into a single running string.
 The `is_final: true` message signals that the string is complete, not that it contains the entire transcript by itself.

 ---